Applications for 2014 summer courses are no longer being accepted. Applications for 2015 courses will be accepted from January 2015.

 Nicholas Huynh, a 2013 course attendee said, “This intensive course taught by some of the brightest minds in microbial oceanography has been greatly beneficial to my pursuit of a career in this field and has been influential in the way that I think.
 It has been an extraordinary opportunity to work alongside an international group of like-minded individuals.
 I am leaving Bermuda with a stronger sense of how to approach and conduct microbial biogeochemical research as a team member.”

 The 2014 Summer Course Application Form, along with complete instructions, can be found here.
 Please download the form to your computer (e.g., save it to your desktop), complete it, save it, and send it along with all supporting documents listed on the application to email@example.com by April 30, 2014 in order to receive full consideration.
 Late applications will be considered until the courses are full.
 Forms filled out in browser mode (i.e., in preview) may not save appropriately.

 Please read the Course Payment Schedule & Refund Policy, as well as the note about Course Dates and Academic Credit before making your travel plans.
-Travel to Bermuda may require an entry visa depending upon your country of origin; please review Immigration Information for Students to see Bermuda Department of Immigration requirements.
+Foreign nationals traveling to Bermuda do not require an entry visa.
+However, proof of residency or a valid Multi Re-Entry Visa for the USA, UK, or Canada may be required for non-US/UK/Canadian citizens, depending upon your country of origin.
+Please review Immigration Information to check the Bermuda Department of Immigration requests.